kubernetes/community/wg-serving/README.md

    - Mention the meeting notes document in the description
 4. Make sure one of the chairs has accepted the invite.
 If not - ask chairs for a host key to claim a host during the meeting.
 5. Start a recording of the meeting (record to the cloud).
+6. You can end the recording explicitly or it will be finished when the meeting will end and all participants will leave it

 ### upload meeting recording to YouTube (for chairs)